What is IP Docketing? Everything You Need to Know

 There are numerous cases where docketing programs miscalculated and gave a response due date that was incorrect.
 This is why docketers must be familiar with the type of action(s) that can be issued on specific trademark or patent applications.
 Docketing requires a comprehensive knowledge of the basics of IP prosecution, attention to detail, skill and the presence of mind to look up the rules in ambiguous cases.

 If you need help with IP docketing, you can post your job on the UpCounsel marketplace.
 UpCounsel accepts only the top five percent of lawyers on its site.
-Lawyers on UpCounsel's marketplace come from schools such as Yale Law or Harvard Law and usually average 14 years of legal experience, including work with or on behalf of companies like Stripe, Google and Twilio.
+Lawyers on UpCounsel's marketplace come from schools such as Yale Law or Harvard Law and usually average 14 years of legal experience, including work with or on behalf of companies like Menlo Ventures, Google and Airbnb.